 What can you do if you love where you live, but what was once plenty of room now feels cramped and confined?
 Add on, of course!
 If you live in a planned development, however, enlarging your home involves a bit of extra planning.
 In addition to dealing with local and state laws (such as building codes and zoning and environmental regulations), you also need to meet all your homeowners' association (HOA)'s requirements.

-Depending on your development, the regulations relating to constructing an addition might be very basic and easy to abide by, or they may be super-specific and difficult to meet.
+Depending on your development, the regulations relating to constructing an addition might be basic and easy to abide by, or they might be super-specific and difficult to meet.
 For example, relaxed rules might require only compliance with state and local laws.
-Alternatively, strict rules might control everything from the home addition’s size, style, height, and color to what kind of fencing and landscaping is required.
+Alternatively, strict rules might control everything from the home addition's size, style, height, and color to what kind of fencing and landscaping is required.

 Most development's regulations relating to home modifications are overseen by the HOA (usually through a special HOA committee, called a "building" or "architectural" committee).
 Except for minor interior changes, most developments require homeowners to submit plans and obtain HOA approval prior to modifying a home.